Guide to Malaga Fair 2023

 When is Malaga fair?

 Malaga Fair 2021 has been cancelled.
 Usually, the Fair runs for 7 days between 12 and 22 August.
-Celebrations start with a massive firework display near the port at midnight on Friday 14 August.
+Celebrations start with a massive firework display near the port at midnight on the Friday before the official start date.
 Then festivities continue on La Malagueta beach with a concert, usually featuring one of Spain’s best-known singers or groups.

 Where does Malaga fair take place?